Nishat Bagh: The twelve terraces

-Out of all the terraces, the second terrace is considered the most impressive in view of the twenty-three niches provided in the arched recess just behind the cascade.
-Originally lighted lamps used to be placed at these niches.
-The second terrace also has an abundance of Persian lilacs and pansies coupled with sparkling cascading water over the chute, which provided a lovely sight.

-Another interesting feature in the Nishat Bagh is of the many stones and marble thrones that are placed at the head of almost every waterfall.
+Out of all the terraces, the second terrace is considered the most impressive because of the twenty-three niches provided in the arched recess just behind the cascade.
+Originally, lighted lamps used to be placed at these niches.
+The second terrace also has an abundance of Persian lilacs and pansies, coupled with sparkling cascading water over the chute, which provided a lovely sight.
+Another interesting feature in the Nishat Bagh is the many stones and marble thrones that are placed at the head of almost every waterfall.